pimcore/pimcore/docs/Development_Documentation/07_Workflow_Management/_index.md

 I should also add some actions.

 * reject product - to change the status for products I don't want to use
-* start processing - to move product to the processing step
+* start processing - to move the product to the processing step

 ```php
 ...